sh4ka/ShahinSorkh.github.io/_posts/2019-07-20-how-is-it-like-to-be-a-dev-in-iran.md

 tags: ["iran", "sanctions", "censorship", "vpn", "tor", "fod", "privoxy", "named", "shecan"]
 ---

-It is going to cover _cersorship_ and _sanctions_.
+It is going to cover _censorship_ and _sanctions_.

 # Censorship

 Censorship comes along with traces of governments ALWAYS!

-In many contries allover the world, governments tend to block their citizens to access some certain domains/ips across the internet.
+In many countries all over the world, governments tend to block their citizens to access some certain domains/ips across the internet.
 Some say "It's there to keep culture and moral healthy!".
 They block pornographies and so.
 Even in US we can find certain domains which are blocked and cannot be accessed like those